bear96/SDBot-DesktopApp/README.md

 Step 3: **Navigate to the exclusions or exceptions settings:** Within the settings or preferences menu, look for an option related to exclusions, exceptions, or exclusions list.
 This is where you can specify files, folders, or applications that you want to exclude from scans.

 Step 4: **Add SD Bot.exe file to the exclusion list:** In the exclusions or exceptions settings, there should be an option to add files or applications to the exclusion list.
 Click on this option, and then navigate to the location of the SD Bot.exe file.
 Select it and add it to the exclusion list.
 Ensure to save your changes within the antivirus settings.

+### Turn off your antivirus
+Step 1: **Look for the antivirus icon:** Typically, you can find the antivirus icon in the system tray (bottom right corner of your screen on Windows computers).
+It might look like a shield or another recognizable symbol.

+Step 2: **Right-click on the antivirus icon:** This should bring up a menu with various options.
+Look for an option like "Disable," "Turn off," or "Pause protection."
+It may also be under a submenu like "Protection" or "Real-time scanning."

+Step 3: **Select the appropriate option:** Click on the option that allows you to disable the antivirus protection.

+Step 4: **Re-enable the antivirus:** Once running "SD Bot.exe" is done, repeat the process but select the option to enable or turn on protection.

 ## Instructions to run SD Bot